raghucraft/jenkins-automation-repo/README.md

 # jenkins-automation-repo
-This is for Jenkins automation repo
+This is for Jenkins automation repo.
+First automation test.